seznam/shelter/doc/tutorial.rst

     }

 Now :option:`fetch_rss` command is available for :command:`manage.py` command.
 See help message and then try fetching enries from RSS.
+If you seee message like a *Fetched 16 entities*, it works.
+Run periodically this command, for example by :command:`cron`.

 .. code-block:: console